moates695/gym_tracker_server/README.md

 - variations need ratios as well (for bodyweight exercises) [+write tests]
 - on FE use a helper function for bodyweights?
 - make local script to update database totals based on saved workout data?
+- add bar graph to ExerciseData.tsx
+- CHECK FOR fetches/functions with potential errors that dont have try catch

 ## Assumptions